nathgoh/gohcloud/README.md

 To manage and deploy my projects, I use the **OMV Docker Compose [plugin](https://wiki.omv-extras.org/doku.php?id=omv6:omv6_plugins:docker_compose)**, which simplifies Docker management and deployment within OpenMediaVault.

 ---
+## Media Server
+To aid in streaming media, mainly music from my home server, I am using **Jellyfin**.
+The directories Jellyfin are accessing are the same as the one from Nextcloud.

 ## Cloud Storage
 For personal cloud storage, I am using **Nextcloud**.
 It allows me to securely store and access my documents and media, providing full control over my data.